FreeRTOS/iot-reference-nxp-rt1060/GSG.md

      ![Image](https://user-images.githubusercontent.com/45887168/161142369-778d3a83-9d40-4500-975e-90d78be0cf97.png)

-1. Go back to the Serial Terminal console.
+1. Go back to the serial terminal console.
 Provision the new thing name to the device using the following command:
      ```
      conf set thing_name <thing name>
      ```